Karl Groves

 Actions

 With 20 years of experience in web development, usability, and accessibility, Karl Groves is widely regarded as a pragmatic solution-finder and thought leader in the accessibility industry.
-In his role as CEO of AFixt, Karl focuses on pragmatic and efficient ways of improving the accessibility of websites and software.
+In his role as Founder of AFixt, Karl focuses on pragmatic and efficient ways of improving the accessibility of websites and software.

 Area of Expertise